-These chemists discovered that if an alcohol functionality in a starting material was made into the ester of 3-quinolinecarboxylic acid and other functionalities in the alcohol used to elaborate some larger assemblage all the intermediates in that sequence could be easily isolated and purified by first precipitating them from the reaction solvents as insoluble sulphuric acid salts and then reconstituting the free quinoline by neutralizing the salts and extracting the intermediate back into the solvent for the next reaction in the desired synthetic route.
+These chemists discovered that if an alcohol functionality in a starting material was made into the ester of 3-quinoline carboxylic acid then other functionalities in that starting material could be used to elaborate some larger assemblage and all the intermediates in that sequence could be easily isolated and purified by first precipitating them from the reaction solvents as insoluble sulphuric acid salts and then reconstituting the free quinoline by neutralizing the salts and extracting the intermediate back into the solvent for the next reaction in the desired synthetic route.

 The salts with sulphuric acid were found to be the choice that most dependably crystallized from a wide range of solvents.
 The original paper should be consulted for the experimental details.

-Finally, the 3-quinolinecarboxylic acid could be recovered at the end of their test sequences and was sufficiently pure to be reused!
+Finally, in their examples, the 3-quinoline carboxylic acid could be recovered at the end of their test sequences and was sufficiently pure to be reused!

 Although these authors don’t go that far, KiloMentor concludes that protection groups generally, besides protecting functional groups, should be selected to promote the isolation and purification of the intermediates into which they are introduced.